pfenninglab/halLiftover-postprocessing/README.md

 		chr8	55610183	55610190	peak0
 		```

-* sFile: bed file of the halLiftover-ed result for each peak summit
+* -sFile: bed file of the halLiftover-ed result for each peak summit
 	* Line format must be: ` chr_name    peak_start    peak_end    peak_name`
 	* Last (3rd) column must be of the format "peak[number]", for example, "peak0"
 	* Examples: